 Unless you’re choosing to run in the dark, we suggest wearing something that will keep you from having to squint in the sun for your entire workout.
 McGee prefers a cap with a nice long brim, while Lamar and world-class marathoner Meb Keflezighi both prefer to run in sunglasses.
 There are also visors if you don’t like adding any extra fabric to the top of your head.
 Find what works for you and give your eyes a much needed break.

 18. Try a zinc or mineral sunscreen instead of chemical

-You already know the importance of wearing sunscreen everyday, but not all sunscreens can stand up to a sweaty workout.
+You already know the importance of wearing sunscreen everyday, but not all sunscreens can last through a sweaty workout.
 McGee suggests using a zinc-based formula as they typically stand up to sweat and water much better chemical formulas.

 19. There will be chafing, so prepare accordingly